FemaleInvest/tech-interviews/README.md

 1. **Take-home assignment.**

-   The take-home assignment is a relatively short (max 4 hours) technical exercise that we ask you to complete on your own before coming in for the second part of the interview.
+   The take-home assignment is a relatively short (max 4 hours) technical exercise that we ask you to complete on your own before inviting you in for the second part of the interview.
 The subject of the assignment depends on the role you're interviewing for.
 You can find assignments for the various roles in the [assignments](./assignments/) directory of this repository.

-   Once you've completed the assignment, you should send it to us (in one way or another) so that we can take a look at it before we meet for the second part of the interview.
+   Once you've completed the assignment, you should send it to us in one way or another.
+We will then evaluate it and, if it passes our review, invite you in for the second part of the interview.

 2. **Live interview with pair programming.**